 By Coach or Express Bus

-The first thing we did once we arrived in Vung Tau was to call a what we thought was a bus company number to reserve our seat back to Saigon.
-It was a pleasant surprise when a “luxury” coach picked us up at 6PM and had a best 2-hour ride back to the city after such a long day for almost the same price as express buses.
+The first thing we did once we arrived in Vung Tau was to call what we thought was a bus company number to reserve our seats in Saigon.
+It was a pleasant surprise when a “luxury” coach picked us up at 6P6 PMnd had the test 2-hour ride back to the city after such a long day for almost the same price as express buses.
 The coach service is provided by Toan Thang Company.

 Ticket Price: 120,000 VND